siddharthaxroy/test/content/principles/index.md

 - Several possible answers do not mean all of them are equally likely[^9]
 - “Trust” is science's main product
 - The public should strive to think in scientific ways[^17] to evaluate, question and counter expert claims[^13]
+- "A good scientist is someone who comes up with new ideas.
+A good engineer is someone who makes things work with as few new ideas as possible." - Freeman Dyson
 - Guiding questions: How am I wrong?[^5] Can I be less wrong than I was yesterday?[^16][^21]

 ### Service and public good: